aroseman89/Smiley-Real-Estate-Analysis/README.md

 # Smiley-Real-Estate-Analysis
-A compact data-analysis project that explores a large-scale view of sales performance through most of 2025 and residential real estate trends and provides reproducible scripts and notebooks for cleaning, analysis, and visualization.
+A compact data-analysis project that explores a large-scale view of sales performance through most of 2025 and residential real estate trends.
+Provides reproducible scripts and notebooks for cleaning, analysis, and visualization.

 ## Instructions
 **Final deliverable**